 Now that we've seen how to write a number in standard form, it's time to convince you that it's a useful thing to do.
-Of course, we know that you're most probably learning all of this for the pure pleasure of grasping yet another part of theoretical mathematics, but it doesn't hurt to take a look at physics or chemistry from time to time.
+Of course, we know that you're most probably learning all of this for the pure pleasure of grasping yet another part of theoretical mathematics, but it doesn't hurt to take a look ator from time to time.
 You know, those two minor branches of mathematics.

 In the first section, we mentioned that the standard form converter is most useful when we're dealing with very large or very small numbers.
 So, why don't we take one object from each side of the spectrum: a planet and an atom.

-Don't ask us how they found the mass of the Earth, there aren't any scale big enough to weigh the entire planet.
-As for the circumference, talk to Eratosthenes.
+Don't ask us how they found the mass of the Earth, as there isn't any scale big enough to weigh the entire planet.
+As for the circumference, talk to.

 Anyway, if scientists had to write all of those zeros every time they calculated something about our planet, they'd waste ages!
 It's much easier to recall how to write a number in standard form and say that the mass of Earth is, in fact,